MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxrequest/ns-acxrequest-acx_property_item.md

 ## -description

-The **ACX_PROPERTY_ITEM** structure describes the ACX/KS property request item.
+The **ACX_PROPERTY_ITEM** structure describes a property item that is the target of an ACX request.
 A property represents a capability or control-state setting that belongs to a ACX object, such as a circuit, element, pin, stream, etc. For more information, see [KS Properties](/windows-hardware/drivers/stream/ks-properties).

 ## -struct-fields

 ### -field Set

-Specifies a GUID that identifies a KS (kernel streaming property) item set.
+Specifies a GUID that identifies a KS (kernel streaming) property item set.
 For example, the KSPROPSETID_Topology set ID is the set of topology circuit properties For more information, see [KSPROPERTY structure](/windows-hardware/drivers/stream/ksproperty-structure).

 ### -field Id